akirademoss/DjangoBackendTutorial/README.md

 # DjangoBackendTutorial
 This is a basic introduction to the Django Rest Framework.
 I've posted this here so I can easily refer to it accross machines.
+Note that I am running this on Linux Ubuntu 18.04 LTS

 ## Setup our Backend